StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/mattermost.md

     **- Channel**

-    The Mattermost channel where the data should be sent.
-This will override the default channel set in the endpoint configuration.
+    The Mattermost channel where you want to send the data.
+This overrides the default channel set in the endpoint configuration.
 Select **Add Variable** to dynamically insert values using available variables.

     **- Username**

     The username that will appear as the sender of the message in Mattermost.
-This will override the default username set in the endpoint configuration.
+This overrides the default username set in the endpoint configuration.
 Select **Add Variable** to dynamically insert values using available variables.

     **- Template**

-    The message content to be sent to the Mattermost endpoint.
+    The message content to send to the Mattermost endpoint.
 Select JSON, Markdown, or plain text.
 Select **Add Variable** to dynamically insert values using available variables.

     {!includes/handlebars-templates.md!}